BuildAgain/BuildAgain.github.io/README.md

 MovieBrowser
 ============

-Browse your local drive movies based on IMDB Genre, Ratings on a browser!
+Browse your local hard drive movies based on IMDB ratings, genre, actors and directors.
+Select your movie folder and it will do its best to recognize and categorize your movie collection using omdbapi.com